g2nb/nbtools/DEPLOY.md

 # First Time

-1. Make sure you have twine installed:
+1. Make sure you have twine and build installed:
-> pip install twine
+> pip install twine build
 2. Make sure you have added your [PyPI credentials](https://docs.python.org/3.3/distutils/packageindex.html#pypirc) to `~/.pypirc`
 3. Make sure you have anaconda-client installed:
 > conda install anaconda-client